April 26-28, 2020 in Washington D.C.

 That’s why, each year, we invite advocates from across the country to Washington D.C. to advocate for policies that benefit kids.

-What is the Advocacy Summit?
+What Can You Expect at the Advocacy Summit?

 The Advocacy Summit is a three-day experience of dynamic sessions, exciting speakers and meetings with your elected leaders.
 The summit provides a unique opportunity for our supporters to delve deeper into the issues, receive training from leading experts and act to ensure that matters critical to children’s lives and futures are prioritized by our elected leaders.